koswald/VBScript/.Net/ReadMe.md

 #### Compiling and registering

-Two options for creating the class libraries are
+Among the options for building (compiling and registering) the class libraries are

-1. Use Visual Studio, or
+1. Use Visual Studio.
-2. Use the .Net compiler in a way that is more command-line oriented.
-For detailed help with this approach refer to the [ReadMe] in the `build` folder.
+1. Run [Setup.vbs] in the project folder.
+1. Run `build.vbs` in the [build] folder.
+1. Run one or more of the `.bat` scripts in the [build] folder from an elevated command prompt.
+1. Drag one or more of the `.bat` scripts in the [build] folder onto `build.vbs`.

 #### Features

 Features include the following:

+1) [Manual tests] that demonstrate functionality.
+1) For an example of a COM event, or callback, see [NotifyIcon.cs] and [NotifyIcon-test.vbs].
+1) For an example of a progress bar (for illustration only), see [ProgressBar.cs] and [ProgressBar-test.vbs].
 1) For a simple example of making a C# method available to VBScript, see [EventLogger.cs].
-2) For an example of a class requiring an assembly reference, and an illustration of how to do it, see [SpeechSynthesis.cs], [SpeechSynthesis.rsp].
+1) For an example of a class requiring an assembly reference, and an illustration of how to do it, see [SpeechSynthesis.cs], [SpeechSynthesis.rsp].
-3) For an example of a COM event, or callback, see [NotifyIcon.cs] and [NotifyIcon-test.vbs].
-4) For an example of a progress bar (for illustration only), see [ProgressBar.cs] and [ProgressBar-test.vbs].
-5) For a user-friendly file chooser dialog, see [FileChooser.cs].
+1) For a user-friendly file chooser dialog, see [FileChooser.cs].
-6) For a user-friendly folder chooser dialog, see [FolderChooser.cs] and [FolderChooser2.cs].
+1) For a user-friendly folder chooser dialog, see [FolderChooser.cs] and [FolderChooser2.cs].
 These two files are adapted from stackoverflow.com posts.
 The exposed features of the two are identical. `FolderChooser2` is a backup in case `FolderChooser.cs` breaks due to future changes in the private members that are invoked using [Reflection].

-[ReadMe]: build/ReadMe.md
+Most thoroughly tested on Windows 10, the libraries are all expected to work on Windows versions as old as Vista, with the exception of `SpeechSynthesis`, which requires a reference probably not available on most Vista machines.

+[build]: build
 [EventLogger.cs]: EventLogger.cs
 [SpeechSynthesis.cs]: SpeechSynthesis.cs
 [SpeechSynthesis.rsp]: rsp/SpeechSynthesis.rsp